Cardinals vs. Rays Player Props Betting Odds

-The Tampa Bay Rays host the St. Louis Cardinals at Tropicana Field on Tuesday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds for Wander Franco, Nolan Arenado and others in this game.
+Sportsbooks have set player props for Wander Franco, Nolan Arenado and others when the Tampa Bay Rays host the St. Louis Cardinals at Tropicana Field on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!